Authorize healthcare agent actions before PHI moves.

 HIPAA Security Rule technical safeguards (45 CFR 164.312)

 Agents must have unique identifiers and access rights scoped to minimum necessary data.
 RBAC or ABAC policies restrict each agent role to specific PHI fields and operations.
-The 2025 proposed rule mandates MFA for all ePHI access.
-Automatic session termination prevents stale agent contexts from accumulating excess PHI.
+MFA and session termination are common control expectations for sensitive ePHI access.
+They reduce stale agent contexts accumulating excess PHI.

-Every AI interaction with PHI must be logged immutably: agent identity, timestamp, action type, data accessed, session ID, and authorization outcome.
-Logs must be retained for a minimum of 6 years (most organizations standardize on 7+) and protected against tampering via cryptographic hash chaining.
+AI interactions with PHI need audit controls: agent identity, timestamp, action type, data accessed, session ID, and authorization outcome.
+Logs must be retained for the required period, with many organizations standardizing on longer windows and reviewable through decision records with verification metadata where configured.

 Prevent unauthorized PHI modification.
-For AI agents: input validation to block prompt injection attacks, output verification for clinical decision support, and cryptographic hashes to verify data integrity end-to-end.
+For AI agents: input validation to block prompt injection attacks, output verification for clinical decision support, and record integrity checks from request to decision record.

 Each agent session must be authenticated with a verifiable identity.
 Agent credentials are scoped per deployment, not shared across instances.
 Session tokens expire, forcing re-authentication and preventing credential reuse.